yz89/Elastos.ELA.Client/README.md

 # Elastos.ELA.Client

 ## Summary
-##### This is the client program of the ELA node, which is a command line tool to control node and see node info etc.
+This is the client program of the ELA node, which is a command line tool to control node and see node info etc.
-##### Also, this project including a light implementation of ELA wallet, which can create your ELA account, do receive, create, sign or send transactions.
+Also, this project including a light implementation of ELA wallet, which can create your ELA account, do receive, create, sign or send transactions.
-##### You can run a node locally and set the miner address to your wallet account, then run the node to get your own ELAs and do whatever you like.
+You can run a node locally and set the miner address to your wallet account, then run the node to get your own ELAs and do whatever you like.

+## Wiki
+For more details, please check on this [Wiki](https://github.com/elastos/Elastos.ELA.Client/wiki) page.

 ## Build on Mac